-- Cranes, Hoists and Other Lifting Activities
+- Cranes, hoists and other lifting activities

-- Demolition

-- Electricity
+- Dropped objects

-- Elevated Work Platforms
+- Elevated work platforms

 - Excavations

 - Mobile plant

-- Precast Elements, Concrete Pours and Temporary Works
+- Mobile scaffold

-- Scaffold and Mobile Scaffold
+- Scaffold

+- Temporary work platforms

 - Underground and overhead services

-- Work at Height, Dropped Objects and Temporary Work Platforms
+- Work at height

 We have developed resources outlining the risks, available controls and minimum control requirements for many of our critical risks.
 These documents are called 'Safely Controlling Work' and can be found on the Health and Safety Management SharePoint.
-Further information on these resources is also available within the 'Safely Controlling Work' section of this management plan.
+These resources were written in line with the HSWA 2015 and all relevant best practice guidelines. '